openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 ### Cryptographic Holder Binding between VC and VP

-* For Cryptographic Holder Binding, an HB-JWT as defined in [@!I-D.terbu-sd-jwt-vc] MUST always be present when presenting an SD-JWT VC.
+* For Cryptographic Holder Binding, a KB-JWT as defined in [@!I-D.terbu-sd-jwt-vc] MUST always be present when presenting an SD-JWT VC.

 ## OpenID4VC SD-JWT VC Credential Format Profile {#vc_sd_jwt_profile}